 With technology evolving so rapidly and our brains remaining the same, we have to learn to covet our most prized possession — our humanware.

 It’s Time to Be a Parent and Not a ‘Secret Diary Reader’: A Response to ‘Cyberparenting and the Risk of T.M.I.’

 My suggestion is to be that unique parent that talks to your children about dangers and works with your child from a young age to build their trust.
-That way, when they are at a party and are offered drugs or when they receive a communication that makes them feel uncomfortable or even upset, they will talk to the person who spent time developing their trust: you, their parent.
+That way, when they receive a communication that makes them feel uncomfortable , they will talk to you, their parent, about it.

 The critical questions are: Is this bad for our children?
 Is it wrong to provide them the most up-to-date tools for both entertainment and teaching?
 Is it wrong to want to see our children smile and grin as they watch their favorite videos?